Point Park University: Growth and change

-Henderson implemented a strategic plan to revive the college.
-Plans to sell the school were abandoned as Henderson began another procedural overhaul.

-Henderson's tenure became the most successful for Point Park.
-During the late 1990s, budget woes disintegrated as enrollment rose to over 3,000 students and the endowment grew by over 200 percent.
-Point Park finished major renovations of its existing buildings soon after the turn of the century.

-By 2004, the college was officially renamed Point Park University and the administration began an aggressive $1 million branding campaign to attract more enrollment.
-Two years later, Henderson retired while on a self-imposed sabbatical.
+Katherine Henderson was appointed president of the college in 1997.
+In 2003, the college was officially renamed Point Park University, and the administration began an aggressive $1 million branding campaign to attract more enrollment.
+Two years later, Henderson resigned from the presidency of Point Park while on a sabbatical.

-The board of trustees officially named Paul Hennigan as Henderson's permanent successor at the beginning of the 2006 fall term.
-Hennigan has continued the process of creating a new strategic plan.
-As part of the plan, the university has purchased several Downtown properties for development.
-Point Park is also poised to become a key player in the city's efforts for Downtown revitalization, owning properties along the coveted Fifth and Forbes corridor.
+The board of trustees named Paul Hennigan as Henderson's permanent successor at the beginning of the 2006 fall term.
+Hennigan has continued developing a new strategic plan.
+As part of the plan, the university purchased several downtown properties for development.
+Point Park is also involved in the city's efforts for downtown revitalization, owning properties along the coveted Fifth and Forbes corridor.

-A $16 million 44000 sqft state-of-the-art dance complex opened in 2007.
-The complex includes five rehearsal and performance studios, and recently received Gold LEED certification from the U.S. Green Building Council.
-Located in the heart of Downtown Pittsburgh, the complex is home to the George Rowland White Performance Studio, a 188-seat convertible performance space.

 Point Park purchased the building occupied by the YMCA of Greater Pittsburgh on the Boulevard of the Allies in the spring of 2008.
-In September 2010, the newly renovated former YMCA building reopened as the interim Student Center with exercise and fitness facilities and equipment, a gymnasium, meeting space and much more.

-In 2015, the university began creating a "New Academic Village" that will make the school, and downtown, a vibrant area for students.
-With the introduction of this initiative, Point Park has evolved into one of the largest investors in Downtown Pittsburgh real estate development.
+In 2015, the university began property development to create what it called a "New Academic Village," a multi-block area downtown that includes dining, recreation, housing, athletics, student services, and other general-use buildings.
+With the introduction of this initiative, Point Park evolved into one of the largest investors in Downtown Pittsburgh real estate development.
 The following year, Point Park University added a new center for journalism at the former location of Nathan's Famous hot dogs.

-Academics

-Point Park University offers more than 90 undergraduate and graduate degree programs, and is divided into five schools: School of Arts & Sciences, School of Business, School of Communication, School of Education, and Conservatory of Performing Arts.